 Why then, one may ask, are the icons of the Gods anthropomorphic?
 This question can be asked about the images of any spiritual entity, none of which are naturally defined by a humanoid appearance.
-The answer is found in Plato’s Timaeus, which states living beings are the most beautiful things as they have a soul, and human bodies are created by the Encosmic Gods to be like their own; that is, consisting of spheres; (Plato Timaeus, 44d) thus the closest embodied thing to the Gods is the human form.
+The answer is found in Plato’s Timaeus, which states living beings are the most beautiful things as they have a soul, and human bodies are created by the Encosmic Gods to be like their own; that is, consisting of spheres (Plato Timaeus, 44d).
+Thus the closest embodied thing to the Gods is the human form.
+The Gods are not anthropomorphic, but rather humans are deomorphic.
 However, not all statues are in human form.
 There is some suggestion in Iamblichus’ Pythagorean material, and his lost On Divine Statues, of an egg, spherical or dodecahedron-shaped agalma connected to the World Soul.
-The World Soul itself also plays a crucial role in the consecration of statues and their preparation to receive the purifying light of the divine.
-(Krulak 2009, 91-95)
+The World Soul itself also plays a crucial role in the consecration of statues and their preparation to receive the purifying light of the divine (Krulak 2009, 91-95).

 One can create an eikon by following these steps.